Hello everyone, welcome to my May empties!

 Jane Iredale Smooth Affair Facial Primer & Brightener

 This has recently become my favourite primer.
 I don’t wear foundation; I just wear a primer with a powder over the top.
 It does come with a hefty price tag- £36!
 This is the price of it on the Jane Iredale website (pssst, you can get it cheaper on Amazon).
 I don’t use this every day, only at the weekend if I am going out.
 It goes on smoothly, and it really does brighten your face.

 From one primer to another!
 This is a tiny sample size; I love trying samples before buying a full-sized product.
 This is an excellent primer; it makes your eyeshadow last all day!
 The full-sized product is quite expensive, but I would buy it if it were on offer!

 I’m pretty sure most people have tried this eyeliner before!
 I have been using this eyeliner since I first started wearing makeup ten years ago.
 I find this eyeliner easy to apply and it stays on all day.
 It is also very affordable; it only costs £2.99.
 The liquid doesn’t dry up, but the felt tip pen style applicator becomes thick after a while.

 This is the first Aussie dry shampoo I have used before; it costs £4.49 for a 180ml bottle.
 This dry shampoo lasted a couple of months; this is because you only need to spray a little bit for it to work.
 This dry shampoo has a unique smell like all the other Aussie products.
 This dry shampoo claims to give fine, limp hair volume; it does to a certain extent, but doesn’t stay volumised for long.

 Philip Kingsley Shampoo and Conditioner

 I hope you have enjoyed seeing which products I have used up this month.
-I like posts like this because you get to discover new products and find out what works well.
+I like posts like this because you get to discover new products, and find out what works well.
 I hope that you will like the products as much as me!

-Question: What products have you used up this month?
+Which products have you used up this month?